lihaoyi/scala.rx/readme.md

 assert(count >= 5)
 ```

 A `Timer` is a `Rx` that generates events on a regular basis.
 The events are based on the `scheduler` of the implicit `ActorSystem`, which defaults to a maximum precision of about 100 milliseconds.
-In the example above, the for-loop checks that the value of the timer `t()` increases over time from 0 to 5, and then checks that `count` has been incremented at least that many times
+In the example above, the for-loop checks that the value of the timer `t()` increases over time from 0 to 5, and then checks that `count` has been incremented at least that many times.

 The scheduled task is cancelled automatically when the `Timer` object becomes unreachable, so it can be garbage collected.
 This means you do not have to worry about managing the life-cycle of the `Timer`.